rockettheme/docs/Docs/wordpress/plugins/roksprocket/layout_modes.md

 * PostTypes

 ### Using the 'Simple' Content Provider
-With the introduction of RokSprocket 2, you can use another content provider named **Simple** which allows you to manually configure a RokSprocket widget without having to reference any articles hosted on your site.
+With the introduction of RokSprocket 2, you can use another content provider named **Simple** which allows you to manually configure a RokSprocket widget without having to reference any posts hosted on your site.
 In fact, the **Simple** content provider option gives you complete control over every aspect of your RokSprocket widget's line items.

 ![][simple]